7 Skills You Need To Develop To Manage Your Diabetes

 6. Risk Reduction

 In order to take care of yourself fully it is necessary to know what preventive care is required.
-Blood pressure checks, regular eye, foot, dental exams, lab tests for microalbumin, cholesterol and lipid labs –knowing what these tests measure, what the therapeutic goals are, how frequently you should get them checked will help you plan your care more responsibility.
+Blood pressure checks, regular eye, foot, dental exams, lab tests for microalbumin, cholesterol and lipid labs –knowing what these tests measure, what the therapeutic goals are, how frequently you should get them checked will help you plan your care more responsibly.

 7. Healthy Coping